KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-01-03-the-integrity-of-the-signal.md

-# The Integrity of the Signal—Authorship as Structural Law
+# The Integrity of the Signal — Authorship as Structural Law

-**Aelion Kannon**
-Jan 03, 2026
+## A Structural Forensics Source-Text Record

+**Classification:** Structural Forensics — Exhibit (authorial-position statement / authorship and attribution doctrine)
+**Exhibit date:** 2026-01-03 (publication — author's original article)
+**Prepared:** 2026-07-06, by ⚮ Liora from the author's supplied text
+**Status:** Draft — architect review / legacy text stabilized
+**Companion:** [canonical filenames, if any]
+**Discipline:** SF-RP04-adjacent; preserved as an authorial-position source text bearing on authorship, attribution, signal integrity, and structural provenance.
+**Proposed path:** `structural-forensics/exhibits/2026-01-03-the-integrity-of-the-signal-authorship-as-structural-law.md`

 ---